Fractal Quasicondensation in One Dimension: Appendix A: Additional Results for the GPS Model at Criticality

-For completeness, we also show the results of the IPR scalings for the fermionic vectors and for the natural orbitals of another phase-space state of the GPS model, with $V=0.75,\ \alpha=2,\ \nu=0.48$.
-The results are similar to those obtained in the main article, depicted in Figs.$\,$\ref{fig:fig2}(c,d).
-As we can see in Fig.$\,$\ref{fig:S1}, the scaling exponent of the fermionic eigenvectors is less than one for the IPR both in position and in momentum space.
-For the natural orbitals, due to the finite-size effects discussed in the main text, it was only possible to determine the scaling exponent of the IPR in position space, which was also less than one, as expected for fractal states.
+{A\arabic{figure}} For completeness, we also show the results of the IPR scalings for the fermionic vectors and for the natural orbitals (NOs) of another phase-space state of the GPS model, with $V=0.75,\ \alpha=2,\ \nu=0.48$.
+The results are similar to those obtained in the main article, depicted in Figs.$\,$2(c,d).
+As we can see in Fig.$\,$\ref{fig:A1}, the scaling exponent of the fermionic eigenvectors is less than one for the IPR both in position and in momentum space.
+For the natural orbitals, due to the finite-size effects discussed in the main text, the $\text{IPR}_{K}$ decreases very slowly, with a scaling exponent close to Fig.$\,$2(d).